-FAM is often confused with the ineffective rhythm method, which uses mathematical calculations based on past cycle lengths to predict infertile days for the present cycle.
-FAM relies only on daily observation of fertility changes in the present, and is therefore more effective.
-It eliminates the problems of hormones affecting the milk in breastfeeding women and avoids the hassle of staining which can occur with pills and IUD's.
+FAM is often confused with the ineffective rhythm method, which uses calculations based on past cycle lengths to predict fertile days in the present cycle.
+In contrast, FAM relies on the daily observation of two or three fertility signs or biomarkers, in the present, so it is more accurate and reliable.
+FAM is also an effective alternative to using hormones or IUD’s during breastfeeding, as these methods can cause staining, prolonged bleeding and other unpleasant side effects.

-4) Sperm can live for more than 3 days in fertile-quality secretions, and
+4) Sperm can live for 3-5 days, but only in supportive, fertile-quality secretions, and

 Simply stated, a woman’s body is programmed to produce specific hormonal changes at certain times in the cycle in order to ensure optimal conditions for potential ovulation and pregnancy.